top of page

 Avengers Assemble Season 1

-Abandons Ultimate Spider-Man's zany tone for something closer to Earth's Mightiest Heroes, even referencing it in a flashback.
-Changes aspect ratios attempting an IMAX blockbuster look.
-Great reoccurring villains like Dr. Doom, Hyperion & Dracula.
+They abandon Ultimate Spider-Man's zany tone for something closer to Earth's Mightiest Heroes, even referencing it in a flashback.
+It changes aspect ratios, attempting an IMAX blockbuster look.
+It has great reoccurring villains like Dr. Doom, Hyperion and Dracula.

 Premiere: May 26, 2013